bigchaindb/bigchaindb/docs/server/source/production-deployment-template/log-analytics.rst

 there was more functionality in the OMS Portal
 (e.g. the ability to create an Alert based on a search).

-There are instructions to get to the OMS Portal in the section titled :ref:`Deploy the OMS Agents` above.
+There are instructions to get to the OMS Portal above.
 Once you're in the OMS Portal, click on **Log Search** and enter a query.
 Here are some example queries: